 As I mentioned earlier, Egyptian Fatta (pronounced Fa-tta) is a festive dish at its best.
 Its wafting aromas vividly conjure up all the memories associated with feast traditions in Egypt.

-Fatta in Arabic language means cut in pieces, and this name goes back to the fact that Egyptian bread is cut in pieces, toasted and added to this dish.
+In Arabic language, Fatta means cut in pieces, and this name goes back to the fact that Egyptian bread is cut in pieces, toasted and added to this dish.
 As a matter for fact, nothing goes to waste in an Egyptian kitchen.

-Every Egyptian family has its own signature Fatta that it is proud of, and a secret ingredient (s) that is holding onto it.
+As a matter of fact, Every Egyptian family has its own signature Fatta that it is proud of, and a secret ingredient (s) that is holding onto it.

 To offer you a simplified and foolproof recipe, I researched and tested a few recipes and consulted with the renown Egyptian food figure, Ms. Vivian Farid.